-Blackfeet Community College’s Native Science Field Center offers informal science education programming and serves as resource center for educators and students.
-The NSFC provides year around activities such as Blackfeet Skies presentations using the portable planetarium and culturally relevant science education field activities.
-The center emphasizes “outdoor classrooms” and field monitoring programs that inventory native plants and document their distribution, along with traditional and medicinal uses.
-At the Native Science Field Center’s outdoor classroom sites in the mountains and plains, adults and youth conduct identification and/or inventories of native plants and document their relationships within local watersheds.
+Blackfeet Community College’s Native Science Field Center (NSFC) is located in the Never Goes Crooked Building on north campus.
+We offer seasonal informal science education programming for K-14 and serve as resource center for educators and students.
+The NSFC staff provides year around activities such as Blackfeet Skies Astronomy presentations using the portable planetarium and culturally relevant science education field activities/presentations.
+The center emphasizes STEM learning through “outdoor classrooms” methodology.
+The NSFC has developed models for field monitoring programming that inventory native species and document their distribution throughout watersheds in the mountains and plains.
+Storytelling and Blackfeet language are pedagogy used to help participants gain a long-term understanding of stewardship and connection to place.

-This high school, tribal college, and university fellowship program helps to support and train the next generation of tribal environmental professionals, and also help ensure that their geosciences training is relevant to their future work.
-Tribal College/University Fellowship applications can be accessed by students, each fall and spring semester at http://www.hopamountain.org.
+This high school, tribal college, and university fellowship program helps to support and train the next generation of tribal environmental professionals, and also helps ensure that their geosciences training is relevant to their future work.
+Tribal College applications are available at the Native Science Field Center office in the Never Goes Crooked Building.
+The University Fellowship applications can be accessed by students, each fall and spring semester at hope mountain.
 The annual weeklong High School Native Science Fellows Summer Institute applications are distributed at the end of each school year and submitted to Blackfeet Community College Native Science Field Center each summer.

 Since May 2009, Wildlife Conservation Society with tribal members have convened Tribal elders and members at large from all four Blackfoot Confederacy Tribes including the Siksika, Pikanii, Amskapipikani, and Kainai.
 As a result of a series of dialogues the tribes have crafted a trans boundary conservation vision and charted a pathway, the Iinnii Initiative, to encourage cooperation in wildlife conservation and repatriation of buffalo.
 This partnership agreement is intended to enable students and staff to participate in meeting discussions, conservation planning, wildlife research and community events associated with this conservation initiative.